Dell XtremIO vs Pure FlashArray X NVMe comparison

 Find out what your peers are saying about Dell XtremIO vs. Pure FlashArray X NVMe and other solutions.
 Updated: March 2024.

 Dell XtremIO is ranked 26th in All-Flash Storage with 48 reviews while Pure FlashArray X NVMe is ranked 15th in All-Flash Storage with 28 reviews.
 Dell XtremIO is rated 7.6, while Pure FlashArray X NVMe is rated 9.2.
 The top reviewer of Dell XtremIO writes "Suitable for high IOPS and helps get backup in ten minutes ".
-On the other hand, the top reviewer of Pure FlashArray X NVMe writes "Works well, is easy to implement, and has upgrade analysis capabilities".
-Dell XtremIO is most compared with Dell PowerStore, Dell PowerMax NVMe, Dell Unity XT, NetApp AFF and INFINIDAT InfiniBox, whereas Pure FlashArray X NVMe is most compared with Dell PowerStore, Dell Unity XT, HPE Nimble Storage, Hitachi Virtual Storage Platform and Pure Storage FlashBlade.
+On the other hand, the top reviewer of Pure FlashArray X NVMe writes "Reasonably priced, scales well, and offers good stability".
+Dell XtremIO is most compared with Dell PowerStore, Dell PowerMax NVMe, Pure Storage FlashArray, Dell Unity XT and NetApp AFF, whereas Pure FlashArray X NVMe is most compared with Dell PowerStore, Dell Unity XT, HPE Nimble Storage, Pure Storage FlashArray and Hitachi Virtual Storage Platform.
 See our Dell XtremIO vs. Pure FlashArray X NVMe report.

 See our list of best All-Flash Storage vendors.